LaxarJS/laxar/docs/manuals/widgets_and_activities.md

 }
 ```

-For best encapsulation, selectors should be prefixed with the widget class (`shopping-cart-widget`) as shown here.
+For best encapsulation, selectors should be prefixed with the widget class (`.shopping-cart-widget`) as shown here.
 LaxarJS automatically adds this class to the widget container, so there is no need to specify it in the widget template.
-It is also recommended to prefix custom CSS classes as shown here (`cart-amount`, `cart-price`), just as you would prefix custom AngularJS elements or attributes when creating a directive.
+It is also recommended to prefix custom CSS classes as shown here (`cart-amount`, `cart-price`), just as you would prefix custom HTML elements or attributes.
 This makes widget styles more robust against changes in Bootstrap or other third party CSS.